Editor's Note: This story originally appeared on NewRetirement.

 26. Stay married — especially if you are a man

 Marriage is good for you, and so are long-term relationships.
-This Psychophysiology study points out that while stressful marriages are detrimental as we age, strong relationships with a partner help in nearly every aspect of life.
+This study in the journal Psychophysiology points out that while stressful marriages are detrimental as we age, strong relationships with a partner help in nearly every aspect of life.

 Additional research from Harvard Medical School found that men who have marital partners live longer than men without spouses.